simon-ament/Study/content/🚑 Software-Technik/06_management_operations.md

 - **Analysis Paralysis**: Striving for perfection and completeness in the analysis phase often leads to project gridlock and excessive trashing of requirement methods
 - **Death by Planning:** Excessive planning for software projects leads to complex schedules that cause downstream problems
 - **Irrational Management:** Habitual indecisiveness and other bad management habits lead to de facto decisions and chronic development crises
 - **Fire Drill:** Airline pilots describe flying as *hours of boredom followed by 15 seconds of sheer terror*.
-Many software projects might resemble that, when suddenly urgent demands for new requirements imply large and refactoring
+Many software projects might resemble that, when suddenly urgent demands for new requirements imply large refactoring

 ## Scrum